 You Can Treat Your Crown as a Regular Tooth

-During your first visit, Dr. Shah will do a thorough examination of the mouth, including x-rays.
-If he finds any excessive decay or injury to the pulp, he may have to do a root canal in our Naperville office before proceeding to the next step.
+During your first visit, our dentist will do a thorough examination of the mouth, including x-rays.
+If he finds any excessive decay or injury to the pulp, he may have to do a root canal in our office before proceeding to the next step.

 If there is no need for a root canal, your dentist will then file the top and the sides of the tooth that is going to get the crown.
 If there is not enough of the tooth left to support a crown, your dentist will build up the area with a filler material.
 They then take an impression of the reshaped tooth to ensure a perfect fit.